 Our results also provide some indication that answers to the financial literacy questions are related to levels of confidence and self-efficacy.
-Using a Spearman rank correlation test, we find a significant and negative relationship between incidence of "don't know" responses and reported levels of confidence in knowledge (Spearman coefficient, -0.46, p-value <0.01) and level of self-efficacy (Spearman coefficient, -0.38, p-value <0.01).
-Likewise, correct responses to the financial literacy questions are significantly and positively correlated with both confidence in knowledge (Spearman coefficient, 0.43, p-value<0.01) and self-efficacy (Spearman coefficient 0.29, p-value <0.01).
+Using a Spearman rank correlation test, we find a significant and negative relationship between incidence of "don't know" responses and reported levels of confidence in knowledge (Spearman coefficient -0.46, p-value <0.01) and level of self-efficacy (Spearman coefficient -0.38, p-value <0.01).
+Likewise, correct responses to the financial literacy questions are significantly and positively correlated with both confidence in knowledge (Spearman coefficient, 0.43, p-value <0.01) and self-efficacy (Spearman coefficient 0.29, p-value <0.01).10

 We can also look at mismatches between knowledge and levels of confidence and self-efficacy, which could be considered a measure of overconfidence.
-For example, we count the number of participants who do not provide correct responses to the financial literacy questions, yet report that they are confident in the subject matter.
-We classify a subject who responds very confident or extremely confident in Q5, but actually provides at least one incorrect response in Q2, Q3, or Q4 as "overconfident."
+Finding that a tool makes a user overconfident could be a negative outcome; this could happen if educational materials increase confidence but do not transmit the knowledge they were intended to provide.
+To assess the correlation between knowledge and confidence, we count the number of participants who do not provide correct responses to the financial literacy questions yet report that they are confident in the subject matter.
+We classify as "overconfident" a subject who responds very confident or extremely confident in Q5 but actually provides at least one incorrect response in Q2, Q3, or Q4.
 Out of 413 participants who answered at least one question incorrectly, 57 (13.8%) can be labeled as overconfident using this measure.
-Overconfidence levels are 11.4% in the control group, 20% in the video group, 9.1% in the written narrative group, 12.3% in the brochure group, and 23.0% in the visual tool group.
-The visual tool appears to significantly increase overconfidence relative to control when using this measure (Wilcoxon rank-sum p-value <0.05).
-Wilcoxon rank-sum tests do not indicate significant differences in overconfidence relative to control for the other treatments.
+Overconfidence levels are 11.4% in the control group,

-&lt;sup>6 These coefficients are also statistically significant when evaluating correlations separately by treatment for all cases (i.e., correlating "don't know" and self-efficacy within written narrative, visual tool, brochure, and video separately).
+10 These coefficients are also statistically significant when evaluating correlations separately by treatment for all cases (i.e., correlating "don't know" and self-efficacy within written narrative, visual tool, brochure, and video separately).